 Lower Tax Rate

 Whether your dividends are qualified or ordinary has a big impact on your tax bill.
-Ordinary dividends are taxed at the same rate as your other income, which can be as high as 39.6 percent as of 2013.
+Ordinary dividends are taxed at the same rate as your other income, which can be as high as 39.6 percent as of 2017.
 Qualified dividends, on the other hand, qualify for the lower long-term capital gains rates.
-As of 2013, the highest rate is only 20 percent, and that only applies if you're in the top tax bracket.
+In 2017, the highest rate was 20 percent, and that only applies if you're in the top tax bracket.
 If you're in the 15 percent bracket or lower, your qualified dividends are tax free.
 If you're in a higher bracket, but not the highest, you pay a 15 percent tax rate on your qualified dividends.

 If your investments are in tax-sheltered accounts, such as individual retirement accounts or 401(k)s, your qualified dividends aren't included in your AGI because the earnings aren't taxable until you take distributions.
 For example, if you receive $10,000 in qualified dividends in your IRA, that doesn't affect your taxable income for the year as long as you don't take a distribution.
 When you take distributions, however, they're treated as ordinary income, not qualified dividends, so you don't qualify for the lower long-term capital gains rates.